 Joint Replacement Surgery On the Rise with High Success Rates

 As our population ages, the prevalence of joint replacements is growing and so is its success.
-One of the primary reasons for joint replacement is osteoarthritis, says Curtis Hartman, MD, orthopedic surgeon at The Nebraska Medical Center, who specializes in primary and revision joint replacements.
+One of the primary reasons for joint replacement is osteoarthritis, says Curtis Hartman, MD, orthopedic surgeon at Nebraska Medicine, who specializes in primary and revision joint replacements.

 A physical examination combined with laboratory tests and X-rays will show the extent of damage to the joint.

 Some common indications for a joint replacement include: